vipulnaik/diet-exercise-health/notes/2023-08-18-pulse-oximeter-experimentation.md

 * SpO2: This stayed around 97%.

-* Heart rate (bpm): This was highly variable, between 65 and 85 bpm, but for the most part was in the range of 70 to 80 bpm.
+* Heart rate (bpm): This was highly variable, between 65 and 85 bpm, but for the most part was in the range of 70 to 80 bpm in the first few minutes.
+After a few minutes while standing it went down to a range of 60 to 70 bpm, still a few beats higher than my seated heart rate.